 It would probably surprise many people to know you can live in Europe for less than half what you’re spending now in the USA, England, or Australia if you go down a couple notches on the development scale.
 In many of the countries to follow, the average local wages are far below even the minimum wage in your own country, which impacts everything from taxi fares to restaurant prices to rents.
 Surprisingly, Europe actually has some of the cheapest cities to live in worldwide, especially if you only count ones where you can drink the water out of the tap!

-I already mentioned Bulgaria, Bosnia-Herzegonina, and Albania in the “cheapest overall” section at the top, so keep those bargain countries in mind for a low costs of living.
+I already mentioned Bulgaria, Bosnia-Herzegonina, and Albania earlier as some of the cheapest places to live in Europe, so keep those bargain countries in mind for a low costs of living.
 You could live well on $1,200 or less per month without trying very hard.
 Here are some others where that’s also possible, though in Portugal it’ll be much easier if there are two of you earning that much and you’re sharing housing expenses.

 As with Bulgaria, this is not a place to move to year-round if you hate cold weather, but Romania has a lot going for it, including some of the fastest internet speeds in the world.
 You’ll get speeds of 100 mbps or more for half what you’re paying now for a slower connection.
 So this is one of the cheap places to live in Europe that’s actually a good digital nomad working spot as well.